ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-editing/index.md

 Here is a full example:

 - The column 'Value' holds data of different types as shown in the column 'Type' (numbers/genders/moods).
-- `colDef.cellEditorCompSelector` is a function that returns the name of the component to use to edit based on the type of data for that row
+- `colDef.cellEditorSelector` is a function that returns the name of the component to use to edit based on the type of data for that row
 - Edit a cell by double clicking to observe the different editors used.

 <grid-example title='Dynamic Editor Component' name='dynamic-editor-component' type='mixed' options='{ "enterprise": true, "modules": ["clientside", "menu", "columnpanel", "richselect"], "exampleHeight": 450, "includeNgFormsModule" : true }'></grid-example>